berkeley-scf/r-bootcamp-winter-2019/modules/module7_analysis.md

 Now plot a histogram of the 500 values - this is an estimate of the sampling distribution of the sample mean.

-6) Modify the GAMs of delay on month and time to set `k` to a variety of values for `SchedDepCont` and see how the estimated relationships change.
+6) Modify the GAMs of lifeExp on gdpPercap and set `k` to a variety of values and see how the estimated relationships change.

 ### Advanced

-7) Fit a logistic regression model where the outcome is whether `gdpPercap_diff` is positive or negative -- that is, whether an observation is in the upper half or lower half of the continent's wealth in a given year.
-The explanatory variables should be `country`, `lifeExp`, and `pop`.
+7) Fit a logistic regression model where the outcome is whether `lifeExp` is greater than or less than 60 years, exploring the use of different predictors.

-8) Suppose you wanted to do 10-fold cross-validation for some sort of regression model fit to the *airline* dataset.
+8) Suppose you wanted to do 10-fold cross-validation for some sort of regression model fit to the *gapminder* dataset.
 Write some R code that produces a field in the dataset that indicates which fold each observation is in.
 Ensure each of the folds has an equal (or as nearly equal as possible if the number of observations is not divisible by 10) number of observations.
 Hint: consider the *times* argument to the `rep()` function.
 (If you're not familiar with 10-fold cross-validation, it requires one to divide the dataset into 10 subsets of approximately equal size.)

 9) Write some code to demonstrate the central limit theorem.
 Generate many different replicates of samples of size `n` from a skewed or discrete distribution and show that if `n` is big enough, the distribution of the means (of each sample of size `n`) looks approximately normal in a histogram.
 Do it without any looping (using techniques from earlier modules)!
 I.e., I want you to show that if you have a large number (say 10,000) of means, each mean being the mean of `n` values from a distribution, the distribution of the means looks approximately normal if `n` is sufficiently big.